Apply for financial aid

 Remember we are here to help you sort through the financial aid process.

-Pony Tracks can be found under Finances and then under Financial Aid in access.smu.edu.
+Pony Tracks can be found under Finances and then under Financial Aid in my.smu.edu.